1st Mission Support Command: History

+"By October 1943 combat operations in the Antilles area came to a successful close, and the Antilles Department's activities during the remainder of the war were redirected toward tactical air and ground training."
+In 1948 the Antilles Department was renamed the United States Army Forces, Antilles."

-The 1st MSC carries the lineage of the many units that have worn the Garita Patch in the past.
-The Puerto Rican Department first wore it in 1942.
+The Puerto Rican Department first wore the Garita Patch in 1942.
 It was redesignated for the Antilles Department in 1944 and in 1948, the unit was redesignated U.S. Army Forces, Antilles.

+Brigadier General Edwin L. Sibert, Commander, United States Army Forces, Antilles, represented the United States Army at the 100th anniversary of the raising of the Flag of Cuba in June 1950, during the presidency of Carlos Prío Socarrás in Cuba.

+Senior U.S. Department of Defense officials and officers witness Operation Portrex maneuvers on Puerto Rico, 8 March 1950.
+Sibert appears to have served as Opposing Force commander.

 In 1973, the Support Group was placed directly under First United States Army.
 By 1974, the 166th Support Group was given full mission control of all United States Army Reserve units in Puerto Rico and the United States Virgin Islands and assumed the mission and functions of a major U.S. Army Reserve Command, under First U.S. Army.

 The insignia was reassigned to the 7581st USAR Garrison in 1981 and redesignated to the U.S. Army Reserve Forces Puerto Rico in 1990.
 The lineage continued through the 65th U.S. Army Reserve Command in 1992, and again to the 65th Regional Support Command in 1998.
 The 65th RSC became the 65th Regional Readiness Command in 2003.
 The lineage passed to the 166th Support Group in 2007, and finally the 1st Support Command on 7 February 2008.

+Today the 1st Mission Support Command continues to wear the Garita Patch.